thonedra-dev/HousePricePrediction_Model_Comparison/README.md

 1. **Handling Missing Values**
    - `BuildingArea` and `Car` columns had missing entries.
    - Used **median imputation** to fill missing values.
+   - Models cannot be processed with missing values.
+To address this, we fill those fields with the most relevant value from other values, this could be mean, median, or any value technically.
+But we need to decide which would be the best for us to avoid over/under fitting or data unbalance.

 2. **Handling Extreme Values / Outliers**
    - `BuildingArea` values above the upper bound (calculated using IQR) were capped to reduce skew.